artificialiman/Werksharp/print/tendercare-crosscheck.md

 ## Quick critique, since you asked

+my reply:
+regenerating ALL the report cards is unnecessary, a python script with do that... you just need to execute the schema, template and 1 transcript/class-arm any unaddressed bio/info should have a placeholder section, just make sure to handle their funtionality/permissions. ill add their info manually... its the biggest "secret" of the entire build i want the resuls STATIC AND HARDCODED INTO REPO... supabase should handle what its best for in this context, not heavy report files or tedious network queries... il figure out a proper auth/security policy soon, for now we are still firmly within the antifail mindset asides these small additions you are SPOT-ON AND FREE TO EXECUTE

 The thing that stands out most isn't a missing feature, it's the **inconsistency between the two live systems**.
 The static report-sheet directory does exactly what you specified from the start — hardcoded, in-repo, password-gated, no database dependency, works offline.
 The Supabase-backed `tendercare-portal` does the opposite of what you specified — live DB reads, and until these patches land, no gate at all.
 If both are staying in play deliberately (e.g. static directory as the source of truth, portal as a nicer-UI mirror), that's a reasonable design — but it's worth being explicit that they're two different architectures serving the same purpose, so nobody assumes fixing one fixes the other.

 Tell me which of the four items above to actually execute, and I'll get moving.